 Operating lease agreement between AMHI and FDCP.
 AMHI has an existing lease agreement with FDCP covering a parcel of land.
 The lease agreement will expire in 2017 and renewable as may be agreed by both parties.
 The rental payments are subject to annual escalation of 5% or the national inflation rate as published by the National Statistics Office, whichever is higher.
-Rental receivable of AMHI included in the "Due from related parties" under "Trade and other receivable" account.
+Rental receivable of AMHI is included in the "Due from related parties" under "Trade and other receivable.

-26. Corporate Social Responsibility
+25. Corporate Social Responsibility

-For the past six (6) years the Group has been giving back to the community by means of a Feeding Program conducted in Banisil High School located at General Santos City which aims to sustainably feed underweight students in an attempt to combat frequent absences and poor academic performance.
+For the past eight (8) years, the Group accommodated the feeding program of the Banisil High School in General Santos City.
+Guided by the principle of "Feeding the stomach, feeding the mind" students from ages 12 to 14 that were identified to be severely below the average Body Mass Index were fed daily throughout the year with meals that would give complete nutrition to complement their mental development.
 Part of the goal is to educate families about health and nutrition, so that they could sustain the progress children have made every school year.

-27. Income Taxes
+26. Income Taxes